youngmi97/3DVoxelGeneration/README.md

 Your task is to implement a diffusion model that generates 3D voxels.
 You have the freedom to explore any methods or techniques to handle the hih-resolution data efficiently.
 After implementing the model, run the evaluaiton code provided and report the results.
 Below are further details on the evaluation.

 ## Evaluation
-⚠️ **_The evaluation script will be provided soon._**
+To evaluate the performance of our trained 3D voxel generative model, we use the Jensen-Shannon Divergence (JSD) as a similarity measure between the generated samples and the reference set, following the approach proposed by Panos et al.

+The core idea is to treat each 3D voxel set as a probability distribution, where the value at each voxel represents the probability of occupancy.
+For each voxel set, we begin by counting the number of nonzero points in each voxel across all samples.
+These counts are then normalized by dividing them by the total number of nonzero points, resulting in a probability distribution that reflects the likelihood of occupancy at each voxel in 3D space.
+Once both sets are converted into probability distributions, we calculate the Jensen-Shannon Divergence (JSD) to measure the difference between the two distributions, providing a quantification of their similarity.

-Sample 1,000 voxels using your model and save them in `.npy` format with a shape of `(1000, 128, 128, 128)`.
-After saving the data, load the samples and run the following command to perform the quantitative evaluation:
+Sample 2,000 voxels using your model and save them in `.npy` format with a shape of `(2000, 128, 128, 128)`.
+After saving the data, run the following command to measure JSD:
 ```
-python run_evaluation.py {PATH/TO/YOUR_SAMPLE_DATA.NPY}
+python eval.py {PATH/TO/YOUR_SAMPLE_DATA.NPY}
 ```

 ## Acknowledgement